mitsuxhoney/modern-social-media-app/README.md

 ### Run the App

-Start the development server: <br/>
+Start the development server using: <br/>

 npm run dev